omeka/omeka-s-enduser/docs/sites/site_theme.md

 ![A selected theme showing the highlight and checkmark](../sites/sitesfiles/sites_themeselect.png)

 Click the Save button in the upper right-hand corner of the window to save changes.
+Click the Cancel button to leave without saving changes.

 Theme Settings
 ---------------------------